Adarsh-K/U-Net-Breast-Cancer-Image-Segmentation/README.md

 *Triple-negative breast cancer differs from other types of invasive breast cancer in that they grow and spread faster, have limited treatment options, and a worse prognosis (outcome)*.  - **American Cancer Society**

 Thus early stage cancer detection is required to provide proper treatment to the patient and reduce the risk of death due to cancer as detection of these cancer cells at later stages lead to more suffering and increases chances of death. **Semantic segmentation of cancer cell images can be used to improvise the analysis and diagonsis of Breast Cancer!
-Below is such an attempt.**
+This is such an attempt.**

 ## U-Net